theswaolincode/ToastLauncher/README.md

 # Toast Launcher
-> This package will delight you with freshly baked toasts 🍞
+> 📦 Introducing [Toast Launcher] - an incredible addition to Swift projects that brings freshly baked toasts right to your app! 🍞✨

 ## Table of Contents
 * [General Info](#general-information)